KennethTrecy/web_template/README.md

 ## Origin
 Some parts of the repository was based from [`initial`] branch of [Web Template].

-The template is specialize for general web development.
+The template has been specialized for general web development.

 -->